 How much time do you need

 Ponta Delgada is a small city and you can see the best that it has to offer in half a day to a day.
 If you want to actually visit all the parks and museums mentioned in this article, count a full day for your visit to Ponta Delgada.
-If you are staying in Sao Miguel for a longer holiday, it’s worth coming to the city a few different times and explore it at a slower pace, as we did.
+If you are staying in Sao Miguel for a longer holiday, it’s worth coming to the city a few different times and exploring it at a slower pace, as we did.

 Most Ponta Delgada attractions are located very close to each other and you can easily explore the entire city on foot.
-You can also take a tourist train, tourist bus, or a taxi to visit the places that are somewhat further away.
+You can also take a tourist train, tourist bus, or taxi to visit the places that are somewhat further away.
 Driving in the old city center is not advisable – most streets are one-way only and also very narrow.

 There are plenty of parking spaces on the main avenue Avenida Infante Dom Henrique.
 This is one of the easiest places to get to and park your car and you can explore the rest of the city on foot.
 There are parking meters on the street, and parking here is free on Sundays.